maurosampietro/UltraMapper.CommandLine/README.md

             public BankAccountInfo Account { get; set; }
         }
      }

-The above example shows how to call the _add_ method from commandline, passing as input a string representation of the well structured complex-type _CustomerInfo_ as parameter.

-The parameter passed as input to the method _add_ is a compex-type of type _CustomerInfo_ which internally refers to another complex-type of type _BankAccountInfo_ which internally defines a collection of yet another complex-type of type '_CreditCardInfo_'.

 The above example also shows a few features:

    - The basic syntax:
-        - Use _--_ <b>double dashes</b> to call a method or set a property defined in 'CustomerCommands'
+        - Use _--_ <b>double dashes</b> to call a method or set a property defined in your commands class
         - Use _()_ <b>round brackets</b> to provide values to a <b>complex type</b>
         - Use _[]_ <b>square brackets</b> to provide values to a <b>collection</b>
-        - Anonymous and named params!
+        - Anonymous and named params

        [Read more about the syntax here](https://github.com/maurosampietro/UltraMapper.CommandLine/wiki/Default-syntax)

    - The Option attribute:
+        - Allows you to override a member's name to make it easier to call from commandline,
+        - Allows you to mark a member as optional
-        Allows you to override a member's name, ignore a member or provide a help description.
+        - Allows you to provide a help description.

         [Read more about the Option attribute here](https://github.com/maurosampietro/UltraMapper.CommandLine/wiki/OptionAttribute)